hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/go-perun.md

             </td>
             <td>
-                This removes the dependency on the availability of `e.State` in the app channel tests, which is a feature otherwise only necessary for the virtual channel protocol.
+                Client tests involve concurrency. t.FailNow is not available there.
+That's why we often used assert instead of require.
+Now we can use role.Require.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-05-12 11:48:21 +0000 UTC
+        Created At 2022-05-19 09:41:53 +0000 UTC
     </div>
 </div>